-Iris Calderhead was born in Marysville, KY in 1889.
+Iris Calderhead was born in Marysville, Kansas in 1889.
 She was the daughter of William Alexander Calderhead, a U.S. Representative to Congress from Kansas who served from March 4, 1895-March 3, 1897.
 Iris graduated from the University of Kansas and taught literature in Kansas at Wichita High School.
 She eventually gave up teaching literature to become an organizer for the National Woman’s Party.

 In her role as organizer, she would travel to towns throughout the country, particularly in the west to promote suffrage for women and establish new suffrage organizations.
 It was the focus of each organizer for the National Woman’s Party to inspire women and leave “an organization of some sort behind her.”